 - "Approval display format" - Toggles the way in which you see glossary entries during the approval process.
-This is useful for those who want to see the names of students who submitted the term behind the scenes, but not publish this information to the rest of the class.
+This is useful for those who want to see the names of students who submitted the term behind the scenes but did not publish this information to the rest of the class.

-- "Entries shown per page" - Determines how many entries are shown in each page of the glossary.
+- "Entries shown per page" - Determines how many entries are shown on each page of the glossary.